Cake Boards Question?

 picture #4 is a plate with a cake on it

-What I need to know is if I put a 10 inch cake on a 10 inch board, and then set it on the plate to decorate, how do I transport the cake in the box without it wobbling back and forth on the nub that sticks out the bottom of the plate?
+What I need to know is if I put a 10 inch one on a 10 inch board, and then set it on the plate to decorate, how do I transport it in the box without it wobbling back and forth on the nub that sticks out the bottom of the plate?

 I hope this makes sense to you.